 Disclaimer: I do not own 24 or any characters.

 I rolled over as the alarm clock rang, and Jack slowly got up from the bed.
 I tried falling back to sleep but instead just kept my eyes closed as I heard Jack walking to the bathroom.
 I heard the door close behind him and opened my eyes.
-How could I possibly think of falling back to sleep?
-Today is the day.
+I couldn't possibly fall back asleep.
+Today was the day.
 Tonight.
-I will tell him how hard I'm falling for him.
+I would tell him how hard I was falling for him.

 When I finished with my shower, I dried off and then put on the clothes I had taken in with me.
-I blow-dried my hair and thought about how weird today is going to be for him.
-He's having a meeting with the woman who fired him.
-I walk out of the bathroom deciding to ask him if he'll be okay.
-I think of how to word it so that he has to answer with more than an 'I'm fine'.
+I blow-dried my hair and thought about how weird today was going to be for him.
+He was meeting with the woman who fired him.
+I walked out of the bathroom deciding to ask him if he'll be okay.
+I thought of how to word it so that he had to answer with more than an 'I'm fine'.

 "Is it going to be uncomfortable?"
 I asked.